usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/populate-db-example.rst

 			.. code-block:: shell

-				$ uforge org repo create --name "CentOS 6.5 os" --repoUrl http://vault.centos.org/6.5/os/x86_64/ --type RPM --officiallySupported -u $ADMIN -p $PASS
+				$ uforge org repo create --name "CentOS 6.5 os" --repoUrl http://vault.centos.org/6.5/os/x86_64/ --type RPM --coreRepository -u $ADMIN -p $PASS

 				Success: Created repository with url [http://vault.centos.org/6.5/os/x86_64/] to default organization

 		The ``--name`` specified does not need to be an official name.
 It is the repository name that will be shown in the UI when pinning an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

-		.. warning:: You must use the ``--officiallySupported`` flag for all the default repositories of officially supported OSes (for a list of supported OSes, refer to :ref: `uforge-supported-os-formats`).
-Do not use ``--officiallySupported`` for repositories that are not part of the core distribution, such as epel or VMware tools.
-When generating a machine image, packages tagged as ``--officiallySupported`` are installed first, before other packages.
+		.. warning:: You must use the ``--coreRepository`` flag for all the default repositories of officially supported OSes (for a list of supported OSes, refer to :ref: `uforge-supported-os-formats`).
+Do not use ``--coreRepository`` for repositories that are not part of the core distribution, such as epel or VMware tools.
+When generating a machine image, packages tagged as ``--coreRepository`` are installed first, before other packages.

 		`http://distros-repository.usharesoft.com/ <http://distros-repository.usharesoft.com/>`_ is an official public repository that users can use to populate the distributions.
 Official repositories such as Ubuntu and Debian periodically delete some package versions.
 In the http://distros-repository.usharesoft.com/ repository, package versions are never deleted.
 This can facilitate investigations on older systems.